The Good Shepherd (novel): Film adaptation

-The film was relatively faithful to the novel, with two major exceptions.
+The film was relatively faithful to the novel, with two exceptions.
 The characters and their names are basically the same (e.g. Ernie Krause is George Krause).
 Krause is more bitter in the novel, because of having been divorced from Evelyn.
 She had cheated on him, but he recognizes that he had placed the Navy ahead of her.
 In the movie, Krause has never been married; there is a flashback scene with Krause and Evelyn, and Evelyn says she wants to wait until after the war to get married.
 Also, in the novel Krause commands a Mahan-class destroyer; in the film Krause commands a Fletcher-class destroyer.